scientist-softserv/palni-palci/README.md

   - https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount
   - Please select the p12 format when making your service account key.
   - Note the private key secret so we can add as an env variable in the subsequent steps below.
-- Configure oAuth 2.0 consent screen: https://support.google.com/cloud/answer/10311615?hl=en&ref_topic=3473162
+- Configure OAuth 2.0 consent screen: https://support.google.com/cloud/answer/10311615?hl=en&ref_topic=3473162
 - Create an OAuth 2.0 Client ID: https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred

 ### Set the Environment Variables
-In Hyku there are a few areas to set the 6 environment variables needed for each of your environments development/staging/prodeuction/etc.
+In Hyku there are a few areas to set the environment variables needed for each of your environments development/staging/prodeuction/etc.

 - Uncomment the config/analytics.yml file where the below mentioned environment variables will connect to our application.
-Example:

 ```yaml
 analytics:
   google: